Phuc3010/self-alignment/scripts/README.md

 - `--output_dir`: Directoty to save the output data.
     - default: `generated/iter0`
 - `--data_frac`: break full data into fractions for generations (Generate a fraction of full data with `--frac_len` samples per fraction).
 This helps to generate data by small batches to avoid unexpected crashes as data generation can be very time-consuming.
 - `--frac_len`: Length of the data fraction.
 If it is 0 which uses the entier dataset for generation.
+If not specified, it will generate 50_000 respones.
+According to the paper, this should be set at `50_000` at iter0 and `100_000` for subsequent iterations.
 - `--split`: choose the split for data generation.
     - default: `train`